cdli-gh/cdli-gh.github.io/_pages/cdli_images_processing.md

 toc: true
 ---

 This page explains how CDLI creates, processes, stores and display digital images.
+For an extensive overview of the thoughts that have been put in the methods developed to capture and store image data representing cuneiform artifacts, please read "Looking both forward and back: imaging cuneiform" by Jacob L Dahl, Hendrik Hameeuw and Klaus Wagensonner. https://cdli.ucla.edu/pubs/cdlp/cdlp0014_20190319.pdf

 ## Images capture
 Images can be acquired using different hardware, such as a photo camera, a scanner or a 3D scanner.
 Below you can find specific instructions in using these various tools for the production of images that can be used or stored by CDLI.